hawkinsw/CPPTimes/pointers.md

 }
 ```

-> Although the confusion is palpable now, as you learn more about pointers, you will see how reference variables and pointers are closely related and, therefore, the reason for the language designer's have chosen to reuse the `&` for reference variables will make sense.
+> Although the confusion is palpable now, as you learn more about pointers, you will see how reference variables and pointers are closely related and, therefore, understand why the language designers have chosen to reuse the `&` for reference variables.

 ## Storing Addresses

 If we have expressions that evaluate to addresses of variables, it would be nice to be able to store them somewhere.
 But so far we do not have a _type_ that will hold such a value.
 We have types that hold integers, floating-point values and strings, but nothing that will hold an address of a variable.

 Don't worry!
-There is a type in C++ that we can use to declare a variable that holds the address of a variable.
+There is a type in C++ that we can use to declare a variable that holds the address of another variable.
 We call a variable that holds the address of another variable a _pointer to X_, where _X_ is the type of the variable being pointed to.
 Why?
 Because we can imagine a variable with a pointer-to-X type as one that "points" to the variable storing a value whose type is `X`.

+>Note: Because "points to" and "points at" end in a preposition and it's not nice to end sentences in prepositions, some people use the synonym "targets".

 Just to be extra clear, there is absolutely nothing odd or unusual about a variable that points to another variable -- it has a scope, value, type and *the pointer itself even has a place in memory*!